seanfisk/mastering-eos/manual/user-level-sw/manual-install.rst

     ../configure --help | less

 Passing other options is typically unnecessary unless you would like to customize the build.
-Piping to :command:`less` is recommended due to the usual length of the output.
+Piping to :cmd:`less` is recommended due to the usual length of the output.

 .. warning::